Fort Ashby |

 (1755 - 1760's), near Gerrardstown

-A stockaded settlers' two-story log fort located two miles east of Mills Gap and 1.3 miles northeast of town, on the west-side of Route 24.
+A stockaded settlers' two-story log fort located two miles east of Mills Gap and 1.3 miles northeast of town, on the west side of County Route 24.
 It was garrisoned by the VA colonial militia in 1757.

 Nathaniel Bell's Fort